2025 W-2 Forms are now available in your GMS Connect employee portal here.

 Benefits for Employers

-As an employer, providing supplemental insurance for your workforce has several benefits for your business, including improving workplace morale, company loyalty, and your company’s bottom line.
+As an employer, providing supplemental insurance for your workforce offers several benefits for your business, including enhanced workplace morale, increased company loyalty, and a stronger bottom line.

 • Attracting top talent: Offering supplemental insurance as part of a benefits package can make a company more attractive to potential employees.
 In a competitive job market, comprehensive benefits can be a deciding factor for candidates choosing between job offers.